School Nurse: Lauren Burdette

 The Alabama Board of Nursing, Alabama State Department of Education, and Trussville City Board of Education have strict guidelines regarding medications in the school setting.
 A School Medication Prescriber/Parent Authorization form must be completed for both prescription and over-the-counter (OTC) medication.
-These forms are available online at the school website, in the main office, and in the school clinic.
+Visit the School Medication Form and/or the Over the Counter Medication Form to print out and return to school.

 Over-the-counter (OTC) Medications:

-• Non-prescription medications must be in the original, unopened, sealed container bearing the entire manufacturer's labeling and should be delivered to the school by the parent/guardian along with the authorization form.
+- Non-prescription medications must be in the original, unopened, sealed container bearing the entire manufacturer's labeling and must be delivered to the school by the parent/guardian along with the authorization form.
 The student's name should be written legibly on the container.